105 mm MÁVAG 40/43M

 The 105 mm MÁVAG 40/43M was a Hungarian howitzer used in World War II.
 It was designed and produced by MÁVAG for the Royal Hungarian Army.
 It was a conservative design with horse traction, box trail and a muzzle brake.
-It is estimated that only 72 were produced between 1940-1945 with the majority being used to arm the 43M Zrínyi assault gun.
+It is estimated that only 72 were produced between 1940 and 1945 with the majority being used to arm the 43M Zrínyi assault gun.